Frequently Asked Questions

 What if I have no commercial offerings?

-How do I validate my vendor card?
+How do I validate my manifest?

 Use the CLI: npx @ai-me/validator https://yourdomain.com, or paste your JSON into the online playground.